drblue9001/blockchain-backpack/website/part7.md

 $1.62 is a bargain to secure my backpack.
 Even if the price of computation were to rise by an order of magnitude from its current price, I would still pay $16.26 to cryptographically secure my backpack in a heartbeat.

 [^1]: Technically, since starting the project, I've acquired two items which can't be currently represented.
-[Killstreak Kit Fabricators][fab] are the only item I've seen that use a recursive attributes.
+[Killstreak Kit Fabricators][fab] are the only item I've seen that have a second dictionary as a value in what would otherwise be a simple mapping of integers to integers or strings.
+Eyeballing it, it seems like there's a simple one-to-one mapping to a flattened form, but I didn't go and try to develop that.

 [fab]: https://wiki.teamfortress.com/wiki/Killstreak_Kit_Fabricator
 [p1]: part1.html